 The high interspecific variability of the size, color, and microstructure of hair often enables the identification of species based on single hair filaments.

 In varying degrees most mammals have some skin areas without natural hair.
 On the human body, glabrous skin is found on the ventral portion of the fingers, palms, soles of feet and lips, which are all parts of the body most closely associated with interacting with the world around us, as are the labia minora and glans penis.
 There are four main types of mechanoreceptors in the glabrous skin of humans: Pacinian corpuscles, Meissner's corpuscles, Merkel's discs, and Ruffini corpuscles.
 Read more

 Oldest Human Hairs Found in Hyena Dung Live Science - May 11, 2009

 The oldest known human hair belonged to a 9,000-year-old mummy disinterred from an ancient Chilean cemetery.
 Until now.
 A recent discovery pushes the record back some 200,000 years.
 (And the newly discovered strands received a rather less dignified burial.)
-While excavating in Gladysvale Cave, near Johannesburg, South Africa, a team of researchers from the University of the Witwatersrand discovered an ancient brown-hyena latrine.
+While excavating in Gladysvale Cave, near Johannesburg, South Africa, a team of researchers discovered an ancient brown-hyena latrine.
 Upon inspection, hyena coprolites - fossilized dung - appeared to contain uncannily hair-like structures.
 Lucinda Backwell, a paleontologist in the group, took a sediment block containing several coprolites back to the lab for a closer look.
 She and a colleague carefully removed forty of the "hairs apparent" from one of the coprolites and subjected half to scanning-electron microscopy.
 Sure enough, fossilized hairs they were, and five showed remarkably preserved surface scales.